ericoc/doi-ui/readme.md

 # DOI-UI
 ## https://doi.ericoc.com/

-Experimenting with searching/displaying Digital Object Identifiers (DOIs).
+Experimenting with searching/displaying Digital Object Identifiers (DOIs), using Python `requests` and `orcid`.

 ### DOI?
 > A DOI is a digital identifier of an object, any object -